Roger Dean (Composer-improviser; keyboards, computers; arts researcher; Founder and Director of LYSIS and austraLYSIS)

 with

-other ensembles, has worked as accompanist frequently with Hazel Smith, John
+other ensembles (such as Spectrum and the Wallace Collection) and has worked extensively as accompanist with Hazel Smith (violin), John

-and was the keyboard player with Graham Collier Music between 1974 and 1988,
+He was the keyboard player with the eminent European jazz group Graham Collier Music between 1974 and 1988,

-rejoining them regularly since, most recently in 2004 for the London Jazz
+rejoining them regularly since, and after Graham's death in 2011, performing in a tribute concert at the London Jazz

 Alpha Ensemble, and was amongst their featured soloists in 1995.
 He formed